clutchkingasiimov/MachineLearningProjects/README.md

 ### PlayerUnknown's Battlegrounds Player Leaderboards Prediction
 The PUBG leaderboards prediction was the first "big" dataset I worked on, with a size of 1.5GB.
 With various in-game statistics used as input features, the goal was to predict the leaderboard standings of all player types in the game, ranging from solo, duo to squad player types.
 The machine learning problem employed a n-layered neural network to perform the predictions and produce results.

+### Caterpillar Tube Pricing
+The goal of this data was to use regression techniques to forecast the price of caterpillar tubes.
+With data preprocessing and regression modelling done in the data, the prices were predicted.

 ## Sub-branches of Data Science

 ### Stock Market Classification (Finance)